DucPr0/WorldUtils/README.md

 WorldUtils.setPlugin(this);
 WorldUtils.registerWorldInitListener();
 ```
-This will register a listener that listens for WorldInitEvent, and disables keepSpawnInMemory to optimize loading times further.
+This will register a listener that listens for WorldInitEvent, and disables keepSpawnInMemory to optimize loading times further (can be specified).
 Now, for copying a template world, it's just a matter of:
 ```
-WorldUtils.copyAndLoadWorld("template", "id1").thenAccept(success -> {
+WorldUtils.copyAndLoadWorldAsync("template", "id1").thenAccept(success -> {
     // processing code
 });
 ```